 In June, July, and August 2022 only, travelers in Germany may buy 9-Euro monthly tickets for unlimited transportation on all local trains, as well as city transportation networks (buses, trams, metros, and trains) throughout the whole country.
 It is a far better deal than other savings passes but is available only for the three summer months in 2022.

-The cheap Schönes-Wochenende-Ticket (literally Happy Weekend Ticket) is one of Deutsche Bahn’s greatest savings deals.
+For cheap unlimited travel on local German trains over weekends, Deutsche Bahn’s bargain Schönes Wochenende Ticket (Happy Weekend) is hard to beat.
+The cheap Schönes-Wochenende-Ticket (literally Happy Weekend Ticket but more commonly referred to in English as Weekend Ticket for Germany) is one of Deutsche Bahn’s greatest savings deals.
 The ticket is valid for groups of up to five traveling together on Saturday or Sunday using only local and regional trains in Germany.
 It is a great deal for saving on railway fares in Germany, especially when traveling only short distances or visiting sights in towns without high-speed trains.
-The Schönes-Wochenende-Ticket has a base fare of €40 for the first traveler with each additional traveler up to five adding €4.
+The Schönes-Wochenende-Ticket has a base fare of €44 for the first traveler with each additional traveler up to five adding €6.
 It is best bought online from German Railways or at station vending machines.

 Cheap Schönes-Wochenende and Quer-Durchs-Land vs Cheaper Länder-Tickets